soufian-khennousse/Maze-Runner-Robotics/README.md

+This is a research project.
+This means we did not use any external libraries.
+Please read the PDF file if you want to dive deeper into the topic.

 This repository contains a Maze Runner project where a robot autonomously navigates through a labyrinth to find the fastest path to the exit.
 The challenge is structured into three difficulty levels:

 1️⃣ Known Map & Exit Location – The robot has full knowledge of the maze structure and the exit position, allowing it to compute an optimal path before moving.